squaremo/rabbit.js/README.md

 A way to maintain ordering for REP and WORKER sockets is shown in the ["ordering" example][ordering-example].

+#### Subscriptions

+**PUB** and **SUB** sockets have an extra feature: the messages sent by a PUB socket are routed to SUB sockets according to a topic given by the PUB socket, and topic patterns given by the SUB socket.

+A PUB socket may set its `'topic'` using `#setsockopt('topic', string)`.
+All messages sent with `#write` will use that topic.
+Alternatively, you can use `#publish(topic, message, [encoding])` to given the topic per message.

+A SUB socket must call `#subscribe(string)` **at least once** to receive messages.
+The argument is a pattern that is matched against message topics; how the matching is done depends on the `'routing'` option given to the sockets (they must agree on the value):

+ - `'fanout'` is the default and means all messages go to all SUB sockets, regardless of the topic or subscription.
+ - `'direct'` means that message topics are matched with subscriptions using string equality.
+ - `'topic'` uses AMQP's wildcard matching; briefly, a topic consists of `'.'`-delimited words, and a pattern is the same but contain wilcards, `'*'` meaning "any single word" and `'#'` meaning "any sequence of words".
+So, the pattern `"*.bar.#"` will match the topic `foo.bar.baz.bam"`.
+There's a longer explanation in the RabbitMQ [tutorial on topic matching][rabbitmq-topic-tute].

+Leaving all the options alone, all SUB sockets connected to X will get all messages sent by PUB sockets connected to X, provided `#subscribe()` is called on each SUB socket.

 #### Socket options

 Some socket types have options that may be set at any time with `Socket#setsockopt`, or given a value when the socket is created, in the second argument to `Context#socket`.

+##### `routing` and `topic`

+`routing` is supplied to a **PUB** or **SUB** socket on creation, and determines the kind of patterns it will use to match messages to subscriptions.
+Sockets connected to the same address must agree on the routing.

+`topic` may be set on a **PUB** socket to give the topic for messages sent using `#write`.

 ##### `expiration`